Pant/nextcloudpi-readthedocs/FAQ.md

 - If you don't have port 443 available, you will have to do it manually.
 You can use the Let's Encrypt DNS challenge authentication for this.

+# Nextcloud is too slow / I get random failures / I get server errors even with a fresh image

+Most commonly these things are caused by hardware problems.

+ - Check your SD card: take it out, copy the whole image to your computer and then copy it back to the SD.
+Assert that there are no read/write errors
+ - Check your power supply.
+Many cheap power supplies are not stable enough for reliable functioning.
+Also try to have external supplies for your external HDDs.

 # How can I install Plex with NextCloudPi

 First install plex, after configure NextCloudPi, upgrades, etc.